 Food Law News - EU - 2013

-ADDITIVES - Authorisation of food additives: Council discussions
+CLAIMS / ADDITIVES - Health claims and food additives; Council discussions

-The following is an extract from the minutes of the Education, Youth, Culture and Sport Council meeting:
+The following is an extract from the minutes of the Agriculture and Fisheries Council meeting held in Brussels, 23 September 2013

-The Council decided not to oppose the adoption of the two following Commission regulations:
+The Council decided not to oppose the adoption of the following six Commission regulations: